-If it is so difficult to know the reach and impressions created by any given programmatic billboard campaign, why exactly should marketers dedicate time, energy and money to building creative suited for programmatic OOH?
+It is so difficult to know the reach and impressions created by any given programmatic billboard campaign.
+So why exactly should marketers dedicate time, energy and money to building creative suited for programmatic OOH?

 One reason is the close link programmatic OOH is likely to build with mobile marketing.
-Heavily reliant on location data and proven to be popular among customers looking for location-specific offers on the move, OOH could provide another link in the mobile marketing chain which constantly seeks to provide the most appropriate offer at any given time.
-By leveraging mobile location data to plan, target and measure OOH media, marketers can link up data from across platforms to provide follow ups or action-orientated messaging in a much more nuanced way than traditional OOH methods.
+Using location data has proven to be popular among customers looking for location-specific offers on the move.
+OOH could provide another link in the mobile marketing chain.
+This ad form constantly seeks to provide the most appropriate offer at any given time.
+By leveraging mobile location data to plan, target and measure OOH media, marketers can link up data from across platforms.
+Them , they can provide follow ups or action-orientated messaging in a much more nuanced way than traditional OOH methods.

 2) Real-time creativity

-Another advantage of programmatic OOH is that the platform can play host to a wide range of creative opportunities which are as yet unexplored by marketers.
-This idea was discussed recently by Campaign Live, suggesting that ‘in addition to being able to buy digital OOH in incredibly focused, targeted and flexible ways, it’s already possible to serve creative content that adapts to multiple, real-time data feeds.’
+Another advantage of programmatic OOH is that the platform can play host to a wide range of creative opportunities.
+This idea was discussed recently by Campaign Live.
+They suggest that ‘in addition to being able to buy digital OOH in incredibly focused, targeted and flexible ways, it’s already possible to serve creative content that adapts to multiple, real-time data feeds.’